dave-leblanc/django-anonymized-activity-log/README.md

 # App settings

-# Log anonimus actions?
+# Log actions by non-logged in users?
-ACTIVITYLOG_ANONIMOUS = True

-# Update last activity datetime in user profile.
-Needs updates for user model.
-ACTIVITYLOG_LAST_ACTIVITY = True
+ACTIVITYLOG_ANONYMOUS = True

 # Only this methods will be logged
 ACTIVITYLOG_METHODS = ('POST', 'GET')